-PSE involves the coding of storytelling behavior.
+Perhaps the greatest impediment to accepting the dissociation between explicit and implicit motives is that the tests that measure them are so different.
+The ACL, EPPS, and PRF are self-report questionnaires, while the PSE involves the coding of storytelling behavior.
 The lack of correlation between them, then, may be as much a matter of method variance as anything having to do with consciousness.
-In the study by Schultheiss, Yankova, Diritkov, and Schad (2009), for example, the within-method correlations among PSE measures of nAch, nPow, and nAFF were higher than the heteromethod correlations involving the explicit and implicit measures of the same motives.
+In the study by Schultheiss et al. (2009), for example, the within-method correlations among PSE measures of nAch, nPow, and nAFF were higher (.19-.31) than the heteromethod correlations involving the explicit and implicit measures of the same motives.
 None of the correlations in this study were very high, but the fact that, in aggregate, the correlations among PSE measures of different motives were the highest obtained is cause to worry about the degree to which the entire pattern of results is contaminated by method variance.

-In the cognitive domain, the most convincing explicit-implicit dissociations are found in the areas of memory and perception, where investigators take great care to be sure that the cues presented to the subjects remain constant between the explicit and implicit tests, which vary only in their demands for conscious processing (Graf, Squire, & Mandler, 1984).
+In the cognitive domain, the most convincing explicit-implicit dissociations are found in the domains of memory and perception, where investigators take great care to be sure that the cues presented to the subjects remain constant between the explicit and implicit tests, which vary only in their demands for conscious processing (Graf, Squire, & Mandler, 1984).
 In an experiment on implicit memory, for example, subjects might study a word such as ashcan.
-After a retention interval, they might be presented with a word stem such as ash\\\\ and asked to complete the stem with a word from the studied list-a task requiring conscious recollection-or they might be asked simply to complete the stem with the first word that comes to mind-a task that does not require episodic memory at all.
-In Jacoby's (1991) PDP procedure, conscious recollection and unconscious priming are separated by asking subjects to complete the stem with a word that did not appear on the study list; if the studied word appears anyway, Jacoby infers that this is due to unconscious, automatic priming.
-In any case, the cues remain constant, and the tasks vary in terms of whether they require conscious awareness or not.
+After a retention interval, they might be presented with a word stem such as ash and asked to complete the stem with a word from the studied list - a task requiring conscious recollection; or they might be asked simply to complete the stem with the first word that comes to mind - a task that does not require episodic memory at all.
+In Jacoby's (1991) PDP procedure, conscous recollection and unconscious priming are separated by asking subjects to complete the stem with a word that did not appear on the study list; if the studied word appears anyway, Jacoby infers that this is due to unconscious, automatic priming.
+In any case the cues remain constant, and the tasks vary in terms of whether they require consciousness or not.

-Cue matching is not a problem unique to the PSE, but it undercuts the conclusion that the motives assessed by the PSE are really unconscious in the sense that implicit percepts and memories are.
+Cue-matching is not a problem unique to the PSE.
+The IAT has the same problem, as does implicit learning, and the problem has the same effect: it undercuts the conclusion that the motives assessed by the PSE are really unconscious in the sense that implicit percepts and memories are.
 Some progress in this direction was achieved by Schultheiss et al. (2009).
-They asked subjects to imagine themselves to be one of the characters in each of the PSE stimuli and then respond to a series of questions bearing directly on the PSE coding categories (Schultheiss et al., 2009).
-Scores for nAch, nAff, and nPow derived from this "PSE Questionnaire" (PSE-Q) showed little overlap with those derived from the standard PSE (see also Neumann & Schultheiss, 2015).
-Then again, PSE-Q scores also showed little overlap with explicit questionnaire measures of these motives (Schultheiss et al., 2009).
-On these grounds, it is hard to identify PSE-Q with explicit motivation-which leaves us with not two but three quite different motive assessments, none of which correlate very highly with each other.
+These investigators asked subjects to imagine themselves to be one of the characters in each of the PSE stimuli, and then respond to a series of questions bearing directly on the PSE coding categories (Schultheiss, Yankova, Diritkov, & Schad, 2009).
+Scores for nAch, nAff, and nPow derived from this "PSE Questionnaire" (PSE-Q) showed little overlap with those derived from the standard PSE, with correlations ranging from .11 to .18.
+In a later study, employing depressed patients and adult controls instead of college students, the explicit-implicit correlations were higher but still generally low, ranging from -.25 to .24 (Neumann & Schultheiss, 2015).
+Then again, in the earlier study, PSE-Q scores also showed little overlap with explicit questionnaire measures of these motives, with correlations ranging from .08 to .23 (Schultheiss et al., 2009).
+On these grounds, it is hard to identify PSE-Q with explicit motivation - which leaves us with not two but three quite different motive assessments, none of which correlate very highly with each other.
+Maybe these instruments are measures of different constructs after all.